What Is Freight Factoring Receivables

 7. Provides a Mediator

 Do you ever get tired of hounding customers for invoice payments?
-If you factor invoices, this responsibility passes to the lender.
+If you are freight factoring invoices, this responsibility passes to the lender.
 Lenders want to get paid, and they’ll make it a point to get money from customers on a reasonable schedule.
 This means they not only receive the interest and fees to which they’re entitled but also forward cash to you when you need it the most.

 8. Stay Out of Debt